Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/5 CEO network.md

 ---
 **Multiprocessing** for big-data calculation and matching
 ### Distance matrix
-1. Get all CEOs home addresses coordinates and **translate** into meter coordinates.
+1. Get all CEOs' home addresses coordinates and **translate** into meter coordinates.
-2. For each CEO, remove his/her addresses in whole dataset first and then calculate the distance to every other address (**distance matrix**)
+2. For each CEO, remove his/her addresses in the whole dataset first and then calculate the distance to every other address (**distance matrix**)
-3. write down every calculation into a file named by LexID
+3. write down every calculation into a file named by Lexis ID

 ### Get Tract and Block ID
 1.  **Restricting search range** can save a lot of time.
-For **TractID**, label geodata into different state name and then for each address search only in its state's tract data.
-For **BlockID**, similarily search each block based on TractID first.
+For **Tract_ID**, label geodata into different state names and then for each address only search in its state's tract data.
+Similarly, search each block based on Tract_ID.
-2. **Alternative way**: Just crawl from census geocoder website, it's easy but slow for big data
+2. **Alternative way**: Just crawl from the census geocoder website, it's easy but slow for big data